TalMaIka/PSMPAssistant/README.md

 ## Features

+### Compatibility Validation
-- **Compatibility Validation:** Ensures that the installed PSMP version is compatible with the detected Linux distribution.
+- Ensures that the installed PSMP version is compatible with the detected Linux distribution and version based on official CyberArk documentation.

+### Service Monitoring
-- **Service Monitoring:** Checks and verifies the status of PSMP and SSHD services.
+- Checks and verifies the status of PSMP and SSHD services.
+ + Checks communication between PSMP and Vault server, including options to update the Vault IP address if needed.

+### OpenSSH Version Check
-- **OpenSSH Version Check:** Verifies if the installed OpenSSH version meets the required version.
+- Verifies if the installed OpenSSH version meets the required version.

+### Hostname Validation
+- Checks if the system hostname is set to a unique value to avoid future issues.

+### System Resource Check
+- Monitors CPU and memory usage to ensure they are within acceptable limits and Verifies if there is sufficient disk space.

+### PAM Configuration Check
-- **PAM Configuration Check:** Validates the PAM configuration for certain Linux distributions.
+- Validates the PAM configuration for certain Linux distributions.

+### SSHD Configuration Check
-- **SSHD Configuration Check:** Ensures proper configuration of the SSHD service.
+- Ensures proper configuration of the SSHD service to allow proper PSMP flow.

+### Logs Collection
-- **Logs Collection:** Collects logs from specified locations and creates a zip file for analysis.
+- Collects logs from specified locations and creates a zip file for analysis.
-- **SSHD Configuration Restoration:** Restores the SSHD configuration from a backup file.
-- **SSHD Debug Level Check:** Checks if the SSHD debug level is set to DEBUG3.
+ + Checks if the SSHD debug level is set to DEBUG3.

+### SSHD Configuration Restoration
+- Restores the SSHD configuration from a backup file located in opt/CARKpsmp/backup/sshd_config_backup.

+### PSMP Connection String Generation
-- **PSMP Connection String Generation:** Generates a PSMP connection string based on user input.
+- Generates a PSMP connection string based on user input.

-- **Disk Space Check:** Verifies if there is sufficient disk space on the system.
-- **System Resource Check:** Monitors CPU and memory usage to ensure they are within acceptable limits.
-- **Failed Connection Attempt Detection:** Searches system logs for failed connection attempts.
+### Secure and PSMPTrace Logs Pattern Detection
-- **PSMP Trace Log Pattern Search:** Searches the PSMPTrace.log file for specific error patterns.
+- Searches the `PSMPTrace.log` and `secure` files for specific error patterns and alerts to diagnose potential issues.
-- **Hostname Validation:** Checks if the system hostname is set to a unique value to avoid future issues.

-## Contributing

-Contributions are welcome!
-Fork the repository and submit a pull request with your changes.